Alankrut/MQTT-IoT-Sensor/README.md

 ## Removing Sensors

-Removing is done the same way as [adding a sensor](https://github.com/Alankrut/ESP8266Sensor/tree/master#adding-sensors), but by simply doing the opposite (Reduce the `MAX_SENSORS` count and remove the section in the config/code for that sensor)
+Removing is done the same way as [adding a sensor](https://github.com/Alankrut/ESP8266Sensor/tree/master#adding-sensors), but by simply doing the opposite (make sure you also reduce the `MAX_SENSORS` count and remove the config/code for that sensor)